A thrilling Palmerston Cup Final between Fareham Blue and Banister Gold and for 3rd/4th place Solent Cavaliers and Eastleigh Red Devils.

 My sincere thanks to all the teams that participated in a trying year, I look forward to seeing you all next winter.

 Click this LINK for detailed results of each match

 About the Palmerston Cup

-This competition, now in its seventh year, is run during the winter season at Palmerston Indoor Bowls Club, Fareham.
-This is an Open competition for outdoor bowling clubs to compete against each other on the indoor carpet and is a means of keeping in touch with members when their club is closed.
+This competition, now in its tenth year, is run during the winter season at Palmerston Indoor Bowls Club, Fareham.
+This is an open competition for outdoor bowling clubs to compete against each other on the indoor carpet and is a means of keeping in touch with members when their club is closed.

-Prize money will mean the winning team receiving £250 down to £100 for the fourth placed team.
-The losing quarter-finalists get their entrance fee refunded.
+Prize money will mean the winning team receiving £200 down to £75 for the fourth placed team.

 The full OFFICIAL RULES may be downloaded here.

 The results and schedule are updated automatically after the competition operator enters the scores.